The Best of the Mile End: Our suggestions

 Falafel Yoni

-Falafel Yoni is a great falafel counter in Mile End, and the perfect stop for a quick and delicious breakfast or lunch.
-Here, falafels take the center stage in almost every dish (and we’re here for it!).
-Yoni also offers one of the best Sabich sandwiches in town, as well as a great hummus dish that is sure to satisfy.
-The space is modern, relaxed and comfortable… it’s a great place to keep in mind for the next time you find yourself strolling through Mile End!
-Photos by Alison Slattery
+Falafel Yoni is an excellent falafel counter in the Mile End, making it the perfect stop for a quick and delicious lunch or dinner.
+Here, falafels take center stage in almost every dish (and we’re here for it!).
+Yoni also offers one of the best Sabich sandwiches in the city, along with an excellent hummus dish that will satisfy all hummus enthusiasts.
+The space is modern, relaxed, and comfortable—it’s an ideal spot to keep in mind for the next time you find yourself strolling around the Mile End!

 Montréal